Chris10Garcia/phase-4-final-project-crossfit-workout-planner/README.md

 With this app you can:
 - create, edit, and view various exercise moves and develop workout plans that use these moves.
 - create, edit, and view coaches
-- create, edit, view and delete scheduling of crossfit classes; assign who teaches them, which workout plan they will use, and days plus time when that class occurs.
+- create, edit, view and delete scheduling of crossfit classes; assign who teaches them, which workout plan they will use, and schedule the day and time that class occurs.

 ## Get Started